 I have my friends to thank for helping me heal from my heart aches because with good company, you never feel alone.
 But hey, your friends SHOULD be your damn life cheerleaders.
 Your friends are there to tell you all the amazing things you didn’t know about yourself, what you have to offer to the world and remind you of how amazing you truly are.
 That’s everything my friends did for me over countless brunch dates, brow appointments and nights in — and out, after my break ups!
 Good people are out there to help you and it’s times like these that really bring people who are meant to be in your life a lot closer.

 It takes a breakup to sometimes realize how reliant you become of a person and I’ll admit, I was once that girl who was guilty of this.
 Transparently, mornings were rough for me when the break up was all fresh.
 I remember wondering if this was all just a bad dream that I couldn’t wake up from.
 But after a month of the self pity, I realized that routine got draining, so I started looking into healthy distractions.

 Across my searches I found an ad for a personal trainer agency; and developing a healthy lifestyle seemed like the perfect healthy distraction to me.
 A year later I’ve been super focused on my health like no other and the return of investment has been truly unreal.
-I adopted a new routine where I mediate daily, work out often and slowly transitioned to eating super healthy which resulted to me feeling better!
+I adopted a new routine where I mediate daily, work out often and slowly transitioned to eating healthier which resulted to me feeling better!